gregjhansell97/hive-map/README.md

 ![ ](docs/images/pub-sub-architecture-stack.png)

 The overlay infrastructure is an application level network responsible for the connections between participants.
-The event routing layer is responsible for getting published events to all interested subscribers, it leverages the overlay infrastructure to get events to appropriate subscriptions.
+The event routing layer is responsible for getting published events to all interested subscribers; it leverages the overlay infrastructure to get events to appropriate subscriptions.
 The matching layer determines if a subscription is interested in an event.

 ## Components